rsyslog/rsyslog/source/dev_oplugins.rst

 available.
 So the absence of a query interface indicates that the transactional interface is not available.
-One might now be tempted the think there is no need to do the actual check, but is is recommended to ask the rsyslog engine explicitely if the transactional interface is present and will be honored.
+One might now be tempted the think there is no need to do the actual check, but is is recommended to ask the rsyslog engine explicitly if the transactional interface is present and will be honored.
 This enables us to create versions in the future which have, for whatever reason we do not yet know, no support for this interface.